woohoolabs/yin-middleware/README.md

 ```

 If validation fails, the appropriate JSON API errors will be sent.
 If you want to customize
-the messages or the responses or anything else, feel free to extend the class and override its methods.
+the error messages or the responses, provide an Exception Factory of your own.
+For other customizations, feel free to extend the class.

-Available options for the middleware (they can be set in the constructor):
+Available configuration options for the middleware (they can be set in the constructor):

 - `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used
 - `includeOriginalMessageInResponse`: If true, the original request will be included in the "meta"